-Back in the day, people used to ride a horse and carriage to get around.
+Back in the day, people used to ride a horse and carriages to get around.
 Luckily, we live in a day and age where we can use cars to get to where we need to go.
 However, even though cars are much more convenient, we have to deal with things like gas prices, car insurance premiums, car loans, etc.

 Sadly, some of these factors can impact your credit score.
 Your credit score is an important part of life.
 That means that when dealing with your car expenses, you don’t want to accidentally ruin your credit score in the process.
+This begs the question…how much does a car loan affect your credit score?

-Understanding Auto Loans
+Understanding the Auto Loan

 Cars can be expensive, regardless of whether or not it is a used car or a new car.
 The average cost of buying a used car was $30,620 back in December 2021.
 That’s a lot but still less than the average price of a new car which was roughly $47,077 back in December 2021.
-Most people can’t handle these costs up front.
+Most people can’t handle these costs upfront.
 That is where auto loans come in.

 When you need financing assistance, you can get an auto loan from a lender.
 This is when you borrow money (that you need to repay) from the lender in order to purchase the car.
 Since these are funds that you need to repay, you will need to enter an agreement with the lender and the seller to go over the terms of the purchase.

-How to Get an Auto Loan?
+How to Get an Auto Loan

 If you want to get a car loan it may be a more in-depth process than you realize.
 First of all, you will want to find the right lender.
 You can get financing support through: